 Using them, you’ll be able to filter with additional segmentation data such as location, total money raised, number of employees, Traffic size, and technologies used.

-It’s a great source to build advanced segmentation, and very inexpensive: $49 / months
+It’s a great source to build advanced segmentation, and is very inexpensive: $49 / month

-• Dealroom - similar to Crunchbase, Dealroom is a database listing startups only.
-It has a dedicated “marketplace & eCommerce” filter that lists 45,573 startups with additional filters options including categories, tech stacks, open jobs, traffic growth, total money raised, and can be a great addition to Crunchbase - though way more expensive
+Dealroom - similar to Crunchbase, Dealroom is a database listing startups only.
+It has a dedicated “marketplace & eCommerce” filter that lists 45,573 startups with additional filter options including categories, tech stacks, open jobs, traffic growth, and total money raised, and can be a great addition to Crunchbase - though way more expensive

 While these databases are a great starting point, they tend to miss a lot of less well-known/smaller e-commerce players.